Why Investors Should Avoid Betting on This Casino Stock

 Analysts are firmly bullish towards Caesars Entertainment stock, with all 10 in coverage calling it a “buy” or better, which leaves plenty of room for pessimism going forward.

 An unwinding of optimism in the options pits could also pressure the security lower.
 This is per CZR’s 50-day call/put volume ratio of 3.08 at the International Securities Exchange (ISE), Cboe Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX), which sits higher than all annual readings.
-In other words, there has been a healthier-than-usual appetite for long calls of late.7 Agricultural Technology Stocks to Buy as Commodity Prices Remain Volatile
+In other words, there has been a healthier-than-usual appetite for long calls of late.7 Travel Stocks That Will Benefit as Covid Restrictions End

 .